$ oc policy add-role-to-user \

 --namespace=project-b

-If you are using the OpenShift image registry and are pulling from image streams located in the same project, then your pod service account should already have the correct permissions and no additional action should be required.
+If you are using the OpenShift image registry and are pulling from image streams located in the same project, then your pod service account should already have the correct permissions.
+No additional action should be required. |

-When you create a pod service account or a namespace, wait until the service account is provisioned with a docker pull secret; if you create a pod before its service account is fully provisioned, the pod fails to access the OpenShift image registry. |
+When you create a pod service account or a namespace, wait until the service account is provisioned with a Docker pull secret.
+If you create a pod before its service account is fully provisioned, the pod fails to access the OpenShift image registry. |

 $ oc policy add-role-to-user \